MiddletonCommunityVoice/services-list/content/eyes-and-hearing/bests-disease.md

 ---

 ### Information
-See you GP first.
-Online advice at NHS Choices.
+- See you GP first.

-### Opening Times
-- NHS Choice online 24 hours-a-day
+- Online advice at NHS Choices.
 - RNIB online